Netflix/dgs/docs/generating-code-from-schema.md

   }
 }
 ```
-While using `@deprecated` following configuration is needed
+While using `@deprecated` following configuration is needed:
 ```
 generateJava {
     addDeprecatedAnnotation = true